eppenga/GoldStar-Binance/README.md

 # goldstar-crypto-trading-bot
 GoldStar Crypto Trading Bot trades based on signals from for example TradeView or any other platform.
 BUY and SELL orders are triggered via webhooks.
 It is possible to run as many bots as you like as long as the 'id' differs per bot.
-Data is stored in CSV files in the 'data/' folder, containing trades, orders, runtime and other logs for further analysis.
+Data is stored in CSV files in the 'data/' folder, containing trades, orders, runtime and other logs for further analysis. bla

 GoldStar automatically determines the smallest possible order value and uses that as BUY orders.
 This amount is based on Binance minimum order value which is currently 10 BUSD.
 Also it will automatically acquire a small amount of the base currency to pay for the Binance fees.
 By default GoldStar is setup so it can't sell at a loss (unless you set profit to negative levels or due to any other unforeseen circumstance).